(CNN)Here's a look at the life of Grammy-winning singer Tony Bennett, famous for his signature song "I Left my Heart in San Francisco."

 1970s - Bennett's popularity wanes and he is without a recording contract.
 He also battles drug and financial problems including a large debt owed to the IRS.
 His son, Danny, takes over as his manager.

-1993 - Wins a Grammy for Best Traditional Pop Vocal Performance for album "Perfectly Frank."
+1993 - Wins a Grammy for Best Traditional Pop Vocal Performance for the album, "Perfectly Frank."

 1993 - Appears on stage with the Red Hot Chili Peppers at the MTV Video Music Awards.

-1994 - Wins a Grammy for Best Traditional Pop Vocal Performance for album "Steppin' Out."
+1994 - Wins a Grammy for Best Traditional Pop Vocal Performance for the album, "Steppin' Out."

-1995 - Wins Grammys for Best Traditional Pop Vocal Performance and Album of the Year for album "MTV Unplugged."
+1995 - Wins Grammys for Best Traditional Pop Vocal Performance and Album of the Year for the album, "MTV Unplugged."

 1996 - Wins an Emmy award for Outstanding Performance for a Variety or Musical Program for "Tony Bennett Live by Request: A Valentine Special."

-1997 - Wins a Grammy for Best Traditional Pop Vocal Performance for album "Here's to the Ladies."
+1997 - Wins a Grammy for Best Traditional Pop Vocal Performance for the album, "Here's to the Ladies."

-1998 - Wins a Grammy for Best Traditional Pop Vocal Performance for album "Tony Bennett on Holiday."
+1998 - Wins a Grammy for Best Traditional Pop Vocal Performance for the album, "Tony Bennett on Holiday."

-1999 - Bennett and his longtime partner, Susan Crow, establish the Exploring the Arts foundation.
-It's mission is "to strengthen the role of the arts in public high school education."
-The foundation works with 17 schools in New York City and Los Angeles.
+1999 - Bennett and Susan Crow, establish Exploring the Arts, a foundation which works with 17 schools in New York City and Los Angeles.
+Their mission is "to strengthen the role of the arts in public high school education."

-2000 - Wins a Grammy for Best Traditional Pop Vocal Performance for album "Bennett Sings Ellington - Hot & Cool."
+2000 - Wins a Grammy for Best Traditional Pop Vocal Performance for the album, "Bennett Sings Ellington - Hot & Cool."

 2003 - Wins a Grammy for Best Traditional Pop Vocal Album for "Playin' With My Friends - Bennett Sings the Blues."